jeff-hykin/universify/story.md

 <br>
 <br>

-Not only can one file be valid JavaScript, valid powershell, and valid bash simultaneously -- but actually, with a bit of escaping, **any possible combination JavaScript, powershell, and bash code can be fit all into the same file, all at the same time.**
+Not only can one file be valid JavaScript, valid powershell, and valid bash simultaneously -- but actually, with a bit of escaping, **any possible combination of JavaScript, powershell, and bash code can be fit all into the same file, all at the same time.**

 <br>
 <br>